Making Custom Attributes

 Creating a Dynamic Attribute

-Be patient...
-Dynamic attributes are recalculated automatically roughly every hour on the hour.
-So if a donor matches the criteria at 1:05 pm, they generally won't be assigned the attribute until 2:00 pm (or 2:15 pm at the latest).
+Note: Dynamic attributes are not recalculated instantly, they are recalculated automatically every hour on the hour.
+So if a donor matches the criteria at 1:05 pm, they generally won't be assigned the attribute until 2:00 pm.
+If you don't immediately see an update, wait at least an hour before reaching out to support@monkeypod.io.

 Dynamic Really Means Dynamic